University Campus Suffolk (UCS)

 What you need to know

 Easy to get into?
-You'll need somewhere between 160 and 240 UCAS points for most courses.
+You'll need around 200 UCAS points for a foundation degree and 280 points for honours degrees on average.
 Interviews and portfolios may be necessary for some.

 Added value: Some great places to study.
 The landmark Waterfront building in Ipswich opened in September 2008 and offers students access to state-of-the-art teaching and learning facilities, including a learning resource centre with over 50 iMac computers.
 The Great Yarmouth Centre is located at the site of Great Yarmouth College and has a library and resource centre.
 The friendly coastal town of Lowestoft is Britain's most easterly town, providing a mixture of expansive award-winning beaches, rich maritime heritage and links to the Norfolk Broads.
 The Otley Centre is located at the site of Otley College, situated just eight miles outside Ipswich.
 In contrast to the urban environment of the town, this area has some stunning villages and miles of rolling countryside.

 Any accommodation?
 Yes - a 600 bedroom accommodation block opened in September 2010.
-592 students can be housed at Athena Hall where rents range from £87 to £98.50 for a room in a shared flat or £120.50 for a self-contained studio.
+590 students can be housed at Athena Hall.
+Click here for more on university housing.

 Cheap to live there?
 It can get pricey.
 A room in a shared flat will cost you anywhere between £70 and £95 per week.